-To subtract fractions, make the denominators match, then subtract the numerators.
 If the denominators already match, you can subtract right away and keep the denominator.
+If they differ, you must rewrite first.
+Knowing which case you are in is the first decision.

 abcb=acb\frac{a}{b} - \frac{c}{b} = \frac{a-c}{b}

 as long as b0b \ne 0.
 Both fractions are built from parts of size 1b\frac{1}{b}, so you are subtracting how many of those parts remain.
+For example,

 911411=511.\frac{9}{11} - \frac{4}{11} = \frac{5}{11}.

-34\frac{3}{4} and 12\frac{1}{2} show why.
-Fourths and halves are not the same unit, so 3412\frac{3}{4} - \frac{1}{2} is not a valid numerator-only subtraction.
+When the denominators differ, such as abcd\frac{a}{b} - \frac{c}{d}, do not subtract the numerators yet.
+Take 34\frac{3}{4} and 12\frac{1}{2}: fourths and halves are not the same unit, so 3412\frac{3}{4} - \frac{1}{2} is not a valid numerator-only subtraction.
+Rewrite 12\frac{1}{2} as 24\frac{2}{4} first, and then

 3424=14.\frac{3}{4} - \frac{2}{4} = \frac{1}{4}.

-The value did not change.
-Only the form changed so the subtraction became valid.
+The value did not change; only the form changed so the subtraction became valid.

-Worked Example: 5614\frac{5}{6} - \frac{1}{4}
+Full Worked Example: 5614\frac{5}{6} - \frac{1}{4}

-Step 1: Find a common denominator
+Find a common denominator and rewrite.

 56=1012and14=312\frac{5}{6} = \frac{10}{12} \quad \text{and} \quad \frac{1}{4} = \frac{3}{12}